bradleyboehmke/Text-Mining-Tutorials/05-converting-formats.md

 ##   9    17    11  11      2    45       13    9   8  31   44
 ```

-We see that this dataset contains documents (chapters 1-17 of `philosophers_stone`) and terms (distinct words).
+We see that this dataset contains documents (chapters 1-17 of `philosophers_stone`) along the rows and terms (distinct words) along the columns.
 Notice that this DTM is 86% sparse (86% of document-word pairs are zero).
 We could access the terms in the document with the `Terms()` function.

 ```r